Former NFL player allegedly staged racially motivated burglary

 "This diminishes those cases where we have true victims of hate crimes, so we wanted to make sure we got in front of this to explain to the community that this was not a hate crime,” Pihera said.
 “We believe that Mr. Coughman is responsible for all of the vandalism inside the business."

-Coughman is now facing charges of insurance fraud, false report of a crime and concealing a license plate.
+Coughman, who was signed with several NFL teams from 2012 to 2016, is now facing charges of insurance fraud, false report of a crime and concealing a license plate.

 Copyright 2019 WGCL via CNN.
 All rights reserved.